timgrady92/HelloWorld.py/README.md

    - Resolved this by using a defined function called glug()

 2. Allow for variances of yes such as "yeah", "okay", etc. Maybe implement an "I didn't hear you, was that a yes?" string or something similar.
 Same goes for negative responses.

+3. Continue offering drinks and keep track of how many drinks the user has had.
+Inform them before script exits.